tagyangyang/gitlab-fork/doc/user/permissions.md

 GitLab administrators receive all permissions.

 GitLab auditors receive read-only admin permissions.
-Access to view all proejects and groups without the ability to modify them.
+Access to view all projects and groups without the ability to modify them.

 To add or import a user, you can follow the [project users and members documentation](../workflow/add-user/add-user.md).